gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/includes/core/read-me.md

 ==================================================

 Huge Thanks To:
-➡ @Babak For Untouched File
+➡ @Akbaba For Untouched File
 ➡ @bobsmith For Nulled File
 ➡ @bobsmith For Nulled Method